Flakscheinwerfer

 The defences – Air detection (I)

 The Nazis developed a complex net to defend the Reich and occupied Europe from air raids.
-This superb detection net goes from observation of incoming attacks to the latest and more sophisticated elements of electronic radar and radio to track enemy planes and to assist the AA (anti-aircraft) guns in their role against the Allied ‘Terror-bombers’.
+This superb detection system relayed from observation of incoming attacks to the latest and more sophisticated elements of electronic radar and radio to track enemy planes and to assist the AA (anti-aircraft) guns in their role against the Allied ‘Terror-bombers’.

 At the beginning of the war, German air detection was based on primary methods and systems like the observation sites.

-[Here, a Luftwaffe officer (note the shape of the Eagle in the uniform’s chest) teaches young Flakhelfers to use a range finder device and binoculars, the simplest method to know the range and height of incoming bombers from local ground level.]
+[Here, a Luftwaffe officer (note the shape of the Eagle in the uniform’s chest) teaches a young Flakhelfer to use a rangefinder device and double telescope in this case a Doppelfernrohr 45º 10x80 Flakfernrohr, the simplest method to know the range and height of incoming bombers from local ground level.]

 [Photo: Bundesarchiv.]